je-nunez/subsegment-tcp-speeds-l7/README.md

-don't affect the main answer, which in general Redis doesn't allow us to do -unless the specific cached value in Redis happened to be a `JSON` object and the `Lua` script embeds the annotations about server-side performance in the answer as extra JSON fields through its `cjson` library, or the client understands the `MessagePack` binary encoding and the embedded wrapper uses the Lua `cmsgpack` library the Redis application server makes available to the script.)
+don't affect the main answer, which in general Redis doesn't allow us to do -unless the specific cached value in Redis happened to be a `JSON` object and the `Lua` script embeds the annotations about server-side performance in the answer as extra JSON fields through its `cjson` library, or we add the performance annotations in the answer through [deeply nested multi bulk replies in the Redis protocol] (http://redis.io/topics/protocol "multi bulk reply"), or similarly, the client understands and expects the `MessagePack` binary encoding and the embedded wrapper uses the Lua `cmsgpack` Lua library the Redis application server makes available to the script.)

 `nginx` and `PowerDns`, among others, are also other examples of such `application servers` which allow embedding (also of `Lua`, although not receiving remote Lua